-When it comes to hair loss, you could spend hours researching whether you’re going to be one of the two-thirds of men who experience some sort of hair loss during their lifetime .
+When it comes to hair loss, you could spend hours researching whether you’re going to be one of the two-thirds of men who experience some hair loss during their lifetime .

 Like many hair loss myths you’ll read online (a common one is that masturbation causes hair loss!), the idea that wearing a hat could suddenly make you bald doesn’t have any objective scientific evidence to substantiate the claims.
-But that doesn’t stop many people from believing it.
+That, however, doesn’t stop many people from believing it.

 In this article, we’ll explain whether wearing a hat can in fact make you go bald.
-You’ll also discover some of the more likely reasons you’re losing hair.
+You’ll also discover some of the more likely reasons you might lose hair.

-No — wearing hats won’t inherently cause hair loss, unless it’s a type of hat that pulls on your hair roots and damages them.
+Wearing hats won’t inherently cause hair loss, unless it’s a type of extremely tight hat that pulls on your hair roots and damages them.

 The research on the link between wearing hats and experiencing hair loss is extremely limited, but one study has actually found some evidence to suggest that wearing a hat could in fact reduce the likelihood of your hair falling out .

-The study, which was published in the Plastic and Reconstructive Surgery journal, was based on 92 identical male twins.
-Each participant was assessed based on the severity of their hair loss and any potential factors that speed up the process of hair loss.
+The study, which was published in the Plastic and Reconstructive Surgery journal, was based on 92 male identical twins.
+Each participant was assessed based on the severity of their hair loss and any potential other factors that might speed up the process of hair loss.

 One of the potential causes they observed was wearing a hat.
 Twins who were frequent hat-wearers were less likely to show signs of frontal hair loss compared with non-hat-wearing twins.